Glossary

 Templated rule | A type of partially pre-constructed rule that, when filled out, allows you to block, allow, or tag certain types of requests. |

-Thresholds | A limit either set by Signal Sciences or custom set by users that must be exceeded for a certain event to happen.
+Thresholds | A limit either that must be exceeded for a certain event to happen.
 For example, suspicious IP addresses must exceed a certain threshold to become flagged. |

-User (role) | A user role that can edit site configurations on sites they are assigned to. |
+User (role) | A user role that can access the Next-Gen WAF control panel.
+Users with this role can edit site (workspace) configurations on sites (workspaces) they are assigned to.
+This role is equivalent to the engineer role in the Fastly control panel. |

 Users | All of the people who manage, edit, or just observe activity.
-A user belongs to a particular corp and is identified by an email address and password.
-A user can be a member of one or more sites. |
+A user belongs to a particular corp (account) and is identified by an email address and password.
+A user can be a member of one or more sites (workspaces). |

 Virtual Patch | A virtual patch prevents attacks of a known vulnerability in a module or framework by not allowing the attacks to reach the web app.
 This buys time to fix the underlying vulnerability while the virtual patch is protecting the app. |